aretasg/preFold/README.md

 ![alt text](https://raw.githubusercontent.com/aretas2/preFold/master/example/CLI_output_example_foo.png)

 ## Usage and arguments
-* -i <file name> a flag to specify the filename and/or the directory of a file (note that this is the only required option);
+* -i <file name> a flag to specify the filename and/or the directory of a file (note that this is the only required argument);
 * -ph <int> a flag to specify a pH value to be used in the calculation (default = 7.4);
 * -pka <file name> a flag to specify a file containing pKa values of amino acids.
-Please use the default file as an example for the input file format. (default = PKA_DATA_VOET.DAT);
+Please use the default file as an example for the input file format.
+Must be located in a datasets folder (default = PKA_DATA_VOET.DAT);
 * -s <int> a flag to specify a step for the sliding window to be used in the calculation (default = 1);
 * -k <int> a flag to specify the window size (default = 50);
 * -csv a flag to generate numerical output in .csv format;